gill-0/Wrangle-OpenStreetMap-Data/README.md

 # Wrangle-OpenStreetMap-Data

 ## Introduction

+The goal of this project was to extract data from https://www.openstreetmap.org (open source database similar  to Google Maps) for an area of the world I am interested in.
+I then assessed the quality of the data for validity, accuracy, completeness, consistency and uniformity.
+Finally I imported the data into a SQL database for further querying and auditing.

 ## Final Analysis
 Below is a blocks link that demonstrates the data cleaning process and database queries.